LightUp

 That choice hardened into a few non‑negotiable rules for how LightUp behaves inside Chrome.

 Don't exist until needed.
 Extensions can slow everything down.
-The content script that loads on every page is ~1KB.
+The content script that loads on every page must be small.
 The full React app only injects when you interact.
 Memory stays near zero most of the time.

 Never touch the host.
 Shadow DOM encapsulation keeps my styles mine and theirs theirs.
 No CSS bleeding in or out.